lornajane/temperature-sensors/README.md

 ```

+Then do `sudo systemctl enable temperature.service` to make it run every time.

 ## To install the server part

 The server part will listen to MQTT and the messages from all the sensors, and write the values to a postgresql database.